takacsmark/takacsmark.github.io/_posts/2016-02-29-how-corporations-can-benefit-from-single-page-applications.md

 I'm doing my best to keep my environment stable, still I'm using packages with React that publish new releases every other day on GitHub.
 Following up with changes is a continuous effort and requires attention.

 > The trick is probably the open-source nature of Angular and React.
 They are not created for users to be used as-is.
 They are co-created with users.
 This may be a big step for traditional corporations.
-Instead of expecting a mature product, you assign people to extend a great open source product to suit your needs.
+Instead of expecting a mature product, you assign people to extend a great open source product to suit your needs ... and you open-source the stuff you added.

 ## How can I get started?